-The safety rating for each airline is based on a comprehensive analysis utilizing information from the world’s aviation governing body and leading association along with governments and crash data.
+The safety rating for each airline is based on a comprehensive analysis of crash and pilot related serious incident data combined with audits from the world’s aviation governing body ICAO and leading association, IATA, along with the latest COVID-19 compliance data.
 Each airline has the potential to earn seven stars.
-For more information see the disclaimer.

 The IATA* Operational Safety Audit (IOSA) certification audit is an internationally recognized and accepted evaluation system designed to assess the operational management and control systems of an airline.
 IOSA uses internationally recognized audit principles and is designed to conduct audits in a standardized and consistent manner.
 Airlines are re-evaluated every two years.
 Registering for IOSA certification and auditing is not mandatory therefore an airline that does not have IOSA certification may have either failed the IOSA audit or alternatively chosen not to participate.

 *IATA (International Air Transport Association)